-spoofed domain name / URL address (Table 1b).
-As is common in the better phishing sites, each phishing page was a perfect replica of the original site.
-Thus the only discernible visual difference between a fraudulent and its legitimate page was the difference in the URL, particularly in its domain name.
+Web sites.
+We used 16 different web pages representing 16 web sites.
+8 were legitimate (Table 1a), while the other 8 were simulated phishing pages that we created along with a spoofed domain name / URL address (Table 1b).
+As common in 'better' phishing sites, each phishing page was a perfect replica of the original site.
+Thus the URL, including its domain name, was the only discernible visual difference between a fraudulent and its legitimate page.